MCFpy/mcf/docs/source/user_guide/data_cleaning.rst

 Data cleaning
 =============

-The class :py:class:`~mcf_functions.ModifiedCausalForest` has several data cleaning options to improve the estimation quality of your Modified Causal Forest.
+The class :py:class:`~mcf_main.ModifiedCausalForest` has several data cleaning options to improve the estimation quality of your Modified Causal Forest.
 Below, you find a table with the relevant parameters and a brief description:

 +--------------------------+--------------------------------------------------------------------------------------------------------------------------------------------+
 | Parameter                | Description                                                                                                                                |